 Water is an essential part of your dog’s nutrition, and not drinking enough carries serious consequences.
 Most dogs drink enough water, but some may not, so you may need to find ways to actively encourage them to stay hydrated.

 The size of their water bowl can play a part in how much dogs drink; tall, narrow bowls are best for dogs with long ears such as Bassett Hounds and Spaniels; low shallow bowls are best for small breeds; and a large, wide bowl suits medium and larger breeds.
-Additionally, make sure their water is always fresh, clean and easily accessible to encourage regular drinking.
+Make sure their water is always fresh, clean, and easily accessible to encourage regular drinking.
 If your dog still isn’t drinking enough, giving them wet food can supplement their water intake.

 In some cases, a lack of thirst can be a sign of an underlying condition.
 Always speak to your vet if you have any concerns.